-The average amount of time between buses arriving at a particular transit stop or station during peak periods (7:00 A.M. to 9:00 A.M. and 3:00 P.M. to 6:00 P.M.), calculated by the City Transit Department using published transit schedules.
-This frequency is generally calculated for the most frequent route that stops at the transit stop or station in question and is based on the average frequency of the route in each direction.
+The transit route frequency during peak periods (7:00 A.M. to 9:00 A.M. and 3:00 P.M. to 6:00 P.M.), as calculated by the City Transit Department using published transit schedules and mapped by AGIS.
+This frequency is generally calculated for the most frequent route, or combination of paired routes that act as one route, that stops at the transit stop or station in question and is based on the average frequency of the route.
+See Transit Route Frequency.